tc39/proposal-bigint/README.md

 Literals for BigInts are similar to Number literals, but followed by `n`.
 They can be written with binary, octal or hexadecimal notation, e.g., `0x100n`.
 Legacy octal syntax (`0640`) is not allowed, only new-style (`0o064n`).

+The choice of `BigInt` comes from an attempt to preserve user intuition about the lack of compatibility of `BigInt` with things that are currently based on `Number`s.
+Because implicit coercisions lead to TypeErrors, the guidance is that existing users of Numbers should stay with Numbers if it works for the application, and only large usages need to upgrade to `BigInt`.
+The name `BigInt` is hoped to emphasize this not-by-default usage.
+The suffix `n` is basically arbitrary.

 ### The BigInt constructor